About Me

 Who Am I?

-Hello I'm Armando J. Torres I'm a Ph.D. student at the University of Illinois at Urbana-Champaign within the Education Policy, Organization and Leadership (EPOL) department.
+Hola, bem-vindo.
+I'm a Ph.D.
+Candidate at the University of Illinois at Urbana-Champaign within the Education Policy, Organization and Leadership (EPOL) department.

-My program concentration is Global Studies in Education.
-My research focuses on the future of public education, education policy, digital transformation for development, and community-based mobilization, entreprenuership and innovation in the global south.
-My research aims to support and facilitate the co-production of local knowledges using appropriate analog and digital/non-digital technologies to transform communities, sustainable development paradigms, and the community educators/mobilizers that support the flourishment of people and planet.
+My research concentration is Global Studies in Education.
+I am a transdisciplinary researcher interested in the future of public and popular education globally, critical pedagogies, epistemic justice, global citizenship, digital governance and public policy, and social entreprenuership and innovation among the Global Majority.
+My current research is a Community-based Participatory Research (CBPR) approach to developing a digital inclusion and global citizenship initiative among favela community mobilizers within the Baixada Fluminense region of Rio de Janeiro.
+My research further examines the co-production of local knowledges using appropriate analog and digital/non-digital technologies to transform communities, sustainable development paradigms, and the community educators/mobilizers that support the flourishment of people and planet.

 I welcome you to learn about my work and my research to collaborate in making great strides in global public and community education, technology, and innovation for more sustainable and just future.